 EPS Y4 means EPS four calendar years ago.
 Therefore, those formulas are saying that EPS must have gone up each year in order to be included on the list.

-Exchange are the exchanges you want to include on the list.
-This list includes both US and Canadian stocks.
+This list includes both US and Canadian stocks (Exchange).

 Trades that last a few weeks to a few months more your style?
 My Complete Method Stock Swing Trading Course guides you through a complete method for swing trading explosive stocks.